 The 2014 Triple Cellars Cabernet Sauvignon is a dark wine in the glass (various shades of crimson red and violet).
 One is immediately attracted to the bouquet with its dark fruit presentation complemented by hints of tobacco, old cedar box, cassis and black licorice.
 The aromas are also somewhat savory.
 Well layered on the palate shows excellent concentration.
 Finishes fairly smoothly with flavors of blackberry and red cherry.
 Firm yet polished slightly dusty tannins.

-Of the nearly 1000 Napa wineries and producers we have met with, Triple Seven Cellars has one of the most unique stories of how they named their wine brand.
+Of the more than 1000 Napa Valley based wineries and producers we have met with, Triple Seven Cellars has one of the most unique stories of how they named their wine brand.
 After their Pratt property was partitioned into a smaller lot it was without a physical address.
 When searching for how to assign a property an address the St. Helena fire department told Rusty he needed to pick a three number address between his neighboring addresses of 700 to 855.
 Returning home he told Donna and she immediately knew which number Rusty was going to chose.
 Growing up Rusty had an affiliation for the number 7, choosing that number while playing sports in school.
 Their decision was easy, 777.

 The wines are almost exclusively found in the Houston market.
 In fact their first retail outlet was Masraff’s, one of the finest restaurants in Houston.
 Rusty approached proprietor Russell Masraff with each of the Triple Cellars red wines.
 Russell enjoyed both but with an extensive wine list already featuring numerous Napa Valley Cabernet Sauvignon, he opted to take the Atlas Peak Red and hand sell this to their guests.